Third Party Litigation Funding (TPLF)

 - ensuring that claimants, not funder, control the management of their cases;

-- a requirement that the funder act in the best interest of claimants; and
+- a requirement that the funder act in the best interest of claimants; and;

 - banning law firms from owning funders and vice versa.

 In October 2013, ILR released a second paper entitled, TPLF in Australia: Class Actions, Conflicts and Controversy, building additional support for an oversight regime by illuminating the pitfalls of TPLF.
-Most recently, in March 2014, ILR released Ripe for Reform: Improving the Australian Class Action Regime, suggesting reforms to class action procedures and rules that would restrain the use of TPLF in class actions and reduce conflicts of interest and ethical concerns.
+More recently, in March 2014, ILR released Ripe for Reform: Improving the Australian Class Action Regime, suggesting reforms to class action procedures and rules that would restrain the use of TPLF in class actions and reduce conflicts of interest and ethical concerns.

 Throughout Europe, both at the EU institution level and in key member states like the UK and Netherlands, ILR is advocating for the introduction of meaningful legislative safeguards restricting the use of TPLF in class actions.
+In the UK, ILR has established the "Justice not Profit" campaign with the support of leading academics and business leaders.
+This multimedia communications campaign highlights the pitfalls of TPLF, especially in opt-out class actions – a combination that mixes two practices already prone to abuse.